ubuntu/ubuntu-project-docs/SRU Documentation Reboot.rst

 Public documentation
 ~~~~~~~~~~~~~~~~~~~~

 Consider what happens when something goes wrong.
-Suddenly we’re on the
+Suddenly we're on the
 front pages of the industry media.
 How will we be judged?
-We think it’ll
+We think it'll
 be on the basis of whether the choices we made appear reasonable, or
-irresponsible, with respect to users’ production systems.
+irresponsible, with respect to users' production systems.
 Critics as
 well as affected and therefore angry users tend to jump to the worst
-conclusions; that’s human nature.
+conclusions; that's human nature.
 If on the other hand we *already have*
 a clear, documented explanation of the trade-offs we made, then suddenly
 we appear far more reasonable.
 Otherwise, those worst conclusions appear
 justified and public confidence in our product is damaged.
 Timeliness is
-important here; the media moves faster than we do, so it’s essential to
+important here; the media moves faster than we do, so it's essential to
 have the documentation in place *before* a regression is published.

 We must therefore document clearly the choices we have made and our